 Let it be Resolved: Using parliamentary procedure to structure discussion of controversial issues and promote civil discourse

 Discussion of controversial issues is one of the proven practices of high quality civics education, but often teachers are wary of bringing live political issues into the classroom in our increasingly polarized environment.
-During this interactive session we will explore the potential for using parliamentary procedure to structure discussion of current controversies, utilizing another proven practice: authentic simulation of adult civic roles.
+During this interactive session we will explore the potential for using parliamentary procedure to structure discussion of current controversies, utilizing another proven practice: simulation of authentic civic roles.
 We will dig into how parliamentary procedure can support civil discourse, broaden engagement, and teach the skills of deliberation that are so critical for a thriving democracy.
 Participants in this session will leave with resources and tools that can be adapted for any grade level, and put into practice immediately.

 Kate Ullman taught social studies at Middleton High School where she led the adoption of the semester-long Legislative Semester simulation as the curriculum for a required government class.
 Until recently she taught in the Teacher Education Program at Northland College in Ashland, Wisconsin, and serves on the CiviXNow State Policy Task Force, and the Civic Health of Wisconsin Steering Committee.
 She is currently starting a non-profit organization to support further expansion of the Legislative Semester simulation.
 Kate holds a BA in International Relations from Stanford University, and a MS in Applied Economics from UW- Madison.